Jazzcort/CS4700_project2/README.md

 The biggest challenge I faced during the project is to use the Regular Expression syntax.
 I hadn't had too many experiences of dealing with complexing string format and it took time to fully understand how the syntax work in Regular expression.
 However, after I figured it out, it becomes a very useful tool to extract desired infos from a formatted string.

 ## Code Testing
-Fro the teesting, I execute the debug version through my terminal and check if each execution works the way it should be with FileZilla.
-Also, I test some invalid commands to check the CLI catch the error properly.
+For testing purposes, I run the debug version of my program through the terminal, ensuring that each execution functions as intended when interacting with FileZilla.
+Additionally, I perform tests with invalid commands to confirm that the Command-Line Interface (CLI) appropriately catches and handles errors.